 - Wireless Computing Questions

-Is wireless Internet access available in the residence halls?
+Is wireless Internet access available in the residence hall rooms?

 Please consult the Campus Wireless Frequently Asked Questions.